TheGreyCore/TheGreyCore/README.md

 # 💫 About Me:
-🦾 I'm currently working on projects that could help my schoolmates! <br>🤓 I'm currently learning Java and for to destroy the nerves C++ for UE5 :# <br>🗣️Ask me about why I study programming by myself even if I will study it at University?! <br>🌠Fun fact!
+🦾 I'm currently learning at University! <br>🤓 I am passionate about the programming language Java!:# <br>🗣️Ask me about why I study programming by myself even if I will study it at University?! <br>🌠Fun fact!
 I tried to participate at the Cyber Battle of Estonia 2022...
-My team got 13 place...
+My team got 13 place...then next year 12 place...

 ## 🌐 Socials: